Risk Factors Dashboard

 We have operations in India.
 Our financial performance depends upon our ability to carry on our operations and sell our products in markets such as India, as well as other emerging markets around the world.
 We are, and will continue to be, subject to financial, political, economic and business risks in connection with our operations and sales in these emerging markets.
 In addition to the business risks inherent in developing and servicing these markets, economic conditions may be more volatile, legal and regulatory systems less developed and predictable, and the possibility of various types of adverse governmental action more pronounced in emerging markets.
 In addition, inflation, fluctuations in currency and interest rates, competitive factors, civil unrest, public health emergencies and labor problems could affect our revenues, expenses and results of operations.
 Our operations could also be adversely affected by acts of war, terrorism or the threat of any of these events as well as government actions such as controls on imports, exports and prices, tariffs, new forms of taxation, or changes in fiscal regimes and increased government regulation in the countries in which we operate or service customers.
 Unexpected or uncontrollable events or circumstances in any of these markets could have a material adverse effect on our financial results and cash flows.

 With respect to our activities in all emerging markets, we may be impacted by issues with managing foreign sales operations, including long payment cycles, potential difficulties in accounts receivable collection and, especially from significant customers, fluctuations in the timing and amount of orders.
 The adverse effect of any of these issues on our business could be increased due to the concentration of our business with a small number of customers.
 Operations in foreign countries also expose us to risks relating to difficulties in enforcing our proprietary rights, currency fluctuations and adverse or deteriorating economic conditions.
-For example, the ongoing war between Ukraine and Russia has caused increased raw material costs and material shortages for, and, adversely impacted, certain of our suppliers.
+For example, the ongoing war between Ukraine and Russia has caused increased raw material costs and material shortages for, and adversely impacted, certain of our suppliers.
 If we experience problems with obtaining registrations, compliance with foreign country or applicable U.S. laws, or if we experience difficulties in payments or intellectual property matters in foreign jurisdictions, or if significant political, economic or regulatory changes occur, our results of operations would be adversely affected.

 To date, there has been no widespread commercial use of the REG system.
 It is uncertain whether a robust commercial market for those new and unproven products will ever develop.

 In addition, we believe in-grid demonstrations of REG systems are necessary to convince utilities and power grid operators of the benefits of this technology.
 Even if a project is funded, completion of projects can be delayed as a result of other factors.
 It is possible that the market demands we currently anticipate for our REG system will not develop and that they will never achieve widespread commercial acceptance.
-In such event, we would not be able to implement our strategy, and our results of operations could be reduced or eliminated.
+In such event, we would not be able to implement our strategy, and our results of operations could be adversely affected.
 Even if a commercial market for our REG systems were to develop, commercial terms requested by utilities and power grid operators relating to bonding requirements, limitations of liability, warranty periods, or other contractual provisions, may not be acceptable to us, which could impede our ability to enter into contractual arrangements for the sale of our REG system.

 17